albertintech/apai/docs/judiciary/fjbaa/epps-sitaraman-framework-evaluation.md

 **Short terms for visiting justices.** The five unanimously selected justices would serve one-year nonrenewable terms.
 These individuals would likely cast decisive votes on the Court's most important cases, yet they would arrive with no institutional knowledge of the Court's internal dynamics and leave before experiencing the consequences of their decisions.
 The Act's twelve-year active service terms give justices enough time to develop genuine expertise, invest in the institution's long-term doctrinal coherence, and bear the reputational consequences of their jurisprudence.

 **Narrow scope.** The Balanced Bench addresses one problem -- partisan capture -- through one mechanism.
 It does nothing about circuit population imbalance, appointment randomness for the partisan seats, ethics enforcement, confirmation dysfunction, Chief Justice power concentration, or actuarial selection bias.
-The Act is an integrated system addressing seven interconnected structural failures through mutually reinforcing mechanisms.
+The Act is an integrated system addressing six interconnected structural failures through mutually reinforcing mechanisms.
 The Balanced Bench is a single-mechanism intervention that leaves the rest of the system's pathologies intact.

 ---